 I think they do the best avocado toast in the city, and you can indulge Aussie peculiarities like a Tim-Tam Slam or a perfectly spread layer of Vegemite on your toast here.

 Two Hands also functions as an art gallery, with rotating prints on the walls and regular private opening parties.
-One of the coolest coffee shops in NYC.
+One of the coolest and best cafes in NYC.

 2. La Colombe – Tribeca, SoH0, Wall Street, N0H0